carvel-dev/imgpkg/docs/basic-workflow.md

 ### Prerequisites

 To complete these workflows, you will need access to a local Docker registry and Kubernetes cluster.
-We recommend using [`KinD`](https://kind.sigs.k8s.io/) to create your cluster locally as this will be the local cluster used in the instructions below.
+We recommend using [`KinD`](https://kind.sigs.k8s.io/) to create your local cluster.

 Steps:
-1. Create a local registry running at port 9001: `docker run -d -p 9001:5000 --restart=always --name registry registry:2`
+1. Create a local registry running on port 9001: `docker run -d -p 9001:5000 --restart=always --name registry registry:2`
-2. Run the script shown [here](https://kind.sigs.k8s.io/docs/user/local-registry/) to create a KinD cluster that uses a local Docker registry running at port 5000.
+2. Run the [Create A Cluster And Registry](https://kind.sigs.k8s.io/docs/user/local-registry/) script to create a KinD cluster that uses a local Docker registry running on port 5000.
 3. (Optional) If you would like to deploy the results of the scenarios to your Kubernetes cluster, download [`kbld`](https://get-kbld.io/) and [`kapp`](https://get-kapp.io/).

 ### Scenario